The following post is from Lisa of The Pennington Point: Frames Are the New Art

 1. If you can’t cover it, put a frame around it!

 My thermostat is in the middle of a wall in my dining room.
-I can’t cover it up, so I used a variety of old frames that I spray painted black and white to dress up the wall and distract from the ugly thermostat.
+I couldn’t cover it up, so I used a variety of old frames that I spray-painted black and white to dress up the wall and distract from the ugly thermostat.

 2. Fill frames with wire mesh and clips.

 Consider stapling chicken wire or rabbit wire (found at any hardware store in the garden section) to the back of your frame.

 Using string or wire attach various types of clips and you now have a frame for a grouping of smaller photos.
 Fun, happy, friendly.

 It may be a little kooky, but I wanted to teach the kids to use the other backdoor, so I put a sign on one saying, “PRIVATE.”
 Once I had the words up, I thought it looked too plain so I dug out an old frame and painted it to match the porch floor.
 Then, I tacked it to the door.
 This also looks great on a wall inside the house.

 4. Change it out with the seasons.

 Over our couch I hung a huge frame I found at the flea market.
 Whenever I get the urge for a change, I switch out the art in the center of the frame.
 Painting the wall white behind the frame opening gave me a huge canvas to fill with whatever I feel like.
 I just hang things in the center-right onto the wall.